frictionlessdata/profiles/index.md

 - A large and growing collection of tools, in many programming languages, for working with the Frictionless Data specifications
 - The specifications and the software are platform agnostic.
 A major example of this is being web-friendly without being dependent on the web (as with many linked data approaches).
 Linkable data, not Linked Data.

-We'll demonstrate this by some example below, which are a proof of concept for the idea of using Frictionless Data as a technical foundation for data standards.
+We'll demonstrate this with some examples below, which are a proof of concept for the idea of using Frictionless Data as a technical foundation for data standards.
 This is an ongoing work that we intend to iterate on in response to feedback to this initial take.

 Of course, we do not in any way think that the technical implementation of a data standard is what "data standards" is about.
 Data standards are about communities of practice, stakeholder engagement, and increasingly, a vehicle of change at the level of policy and governance.
 Technical implementation, in this wider context, is but a small, yet crucial, component.
-Indeed, this is a critical part of the promise we are pointing to here - that by building on a common foundation, communities building data standards can focus a little less on the technical implementation details and a little more on the change we want to see by creating them.
+Indeed, this is a critical part of the promise we are pointing to here - that by building on a common foundation, communities building data standards can focus a little less on the technical implementation details and a little more on the change they want to see by creating them.

 ## Examples